Skip to main content

 Fat biking in Cranbrook; photo by Mitch Winton

-Up the hill in Kimberley the Kootenay Freewheelers Cycling Club maintains groomed fat bike trails in Lois Creek, the Kimberley Nature Park, and through the Trickle Creek Golf Course to Kimberley Alpine Resort.
+In Kimberley the Kootenay Freewheelers Cycling Club maintains groomed fat bike trails in Lois Creek, the Kimberley Nature Park, and through the Trickle Creek Golf Course to Kimberley Alpine Resort.
 Organized poker runs and fun races take place in late February.
 The Nature Park’s Bench Trail to Apache, wrapping up with a flowy fun charge down Edge is a local favourite.
 The Kimberley Trails Society posts grooming updates and trail conditions.

 Aerial view of fat biking in Kimberley/Trickle Creek; photo by RipTide Studio